 Climbing and access information for this peak is found on pages 115 to 116.

-Needles Peak in general is just a big rounded, tree covered mountain.
-What makes it special are the granite out spires festooning it’s summit.
+Needles Peak in general is just a big rounded, tree-covered mountain.
+What makes it special are the granite spires festooning its summit.
 The highest of these towers forms the summit.
-This spire is Class 4 by it’s easiest route.
+This spire is Class 4 by its easiest route.
+USGS Gold Fork Rock

-Needles Peak from the southwest.
-Three of the granite towers on this peak are visible in this photo.
-There are a large number of one and two pitch routes on these formation many of which were first climbed by Doug Colwell.
+Needles Peak as viewed from the southwest.
+This photo shows 3 of the granite towers on the peak.
+There are a large number of 1- and 2-pitch routes on these formations, many of which were first climbed by Doug Colwell.

-Needles Peak from Green Mountain.
+Needles Peak as viewed from Green Mountain.
 John Platt Photo

-This formation is the hight point of Needles Peak.
+This formation is the high point of Needles Peak.
 Its summit can be reached by the short Class 4 climb described in the book.

 Dana Hansen moving up the Class 4 route to the high point of Needles Peak.
-She is roughly one third of the way up the route.
+She is roughly one-third of the way up the route.
 She started by climbing straight up to the left of the tree which is just below her.
 The route continues on up the ledge she is on to the next tree.
-It then climbs an slanting open book to notch.
+It then climbs a slanting open book to a notch.
 From the notch, you can move onto the west side of the formation and climb a deep, wide crack to the summit.

-This is the highest spire viewed from below on its south side.
+This is the highest spire as viewed from below on its South Side.
 The route described above is on the opposite side of the spire.

-More spires can be found off the summit on the peak’s western slope.
+More spires can be found off the summit on the peak’s West Slope.

-The Needles viewed from Needles Summit.
+Needles Peak as viewed from Needles Summit.
 John Platt Photo